DumbassAU/sigmastrap/README.md

 ## Code

-Bloxstrap uses the [WPF UI](https://github.com/lepoco/wpfui) library for the user interface design.
-We currently use and maintain our own fork of WPF UI at [bloxstraplabs/wpfui](https://github.com/bloxstraplabs/wpfui).
+Sigmastrap uses the [WTF UI](https://github.com/lepoco/wtfui) library for the user interface design.
+We currently use and maintain our own fork of WTF UI at [bloxstraplabs/wtfui](https://github.com/sigmastraplabs/wtfui).

 [shield-repo-license]:  https://img.shields.io/github/license/bloxstraplabs/bloxstrap